Schedule an Appointment 1-305-251-8650

 PSA Test – An Introduction

-Here’s a detailed info on PSA test to help you know what happens if you get a test, and what PSA results may indicate:
+Here’s detailed info on the PSA test to help you know what happens if you get a test, and what PSA results may indicate:

 What is the PSA test?

-This is a blood test aimed at measuring the exact amount of prostate specific antigen (PSA) in your blood.
-PSA is actually a protein produced by healthy cells present in the prostate.
-This protein may also be produced by prostate cancer cells.
+This is a blood test to measure the exact amount of prostate-specific antigen (PSA) in your blood.
+PSA is a protein produced by healthy cells present in the prostate.
+This protein may also be made by prostate cancer cells.

-It is quite normal to have a small amount of PSA in blood.
-This amount may rises to some extent as one gets older and with enlarging size of prostate.
-Rise in PSA level may indicate a problem with prostate.
+It is pretty standard to have a small amount of PSA in the blood.
+This amount may rise to some extent as one gets older and with the enlargement of the prostate.
+A rise in PSA level may indicate a problem with the prostate.
 However, this does not necessarily mean cancer.

-Your general practitioner must discuss about this test with you in detail.
+Your general practitioner must discuss this test with you in detail.

-You are a candidate if you are the 50 years of age.
-In case, you are over 45 years of age and having higher risk of prostate cancer, (African American or having a family history of the condition), you may discuss about having a test with your GP (general practitioner).
+You are a candidate if you are 50 years old.
+If, you are over 45 years of age and have a higher risk of prostate cancer (African American or having a family history of the condition), you may discuss having a test with your GP (general practitioner).

-A PSA test is not recommended to you if you don’t show any symptoms.
+A PSA test is not recommended for you if you don’t show any symptoms.
 Some men may be offered a PSA test as an integral part of a general check-up.

 What does the PSA test indicate?

-Rise in PSA level can indicate a problem with prostate.
+A rise in PSA level can indicate a problem with the prostate.
 This may be due to the following:

 • An enlarged prostate